3 Effective Ways to Drastically Improve Your Fighting Skills

 3 - STUDY FIGHTERS

-One of the methods that I use that drastically improved my fighting skills is by studying fighters.
+One of the methods that I use that drastically improved my Muay Thai skills is by studying fighters.

 “Discard what is not.
 Add what is uniquely your own.” – Bruce Lee.